tiagobalabuch/synapse-link/Labs/Synapse Link for Cosmos DB/Synapse Link for Cosmos DB.md

 In this lab, you will walk through a complete end-to-end scenario to analyze large operational datasets while minimizing the impact on the performance of mission-critical transactional workloads, Using [Azure Cosmos DB analytical store](https://docs.microsoft.com/en-us/azure/cosmos-db/analytical-store-introduction), a fully isolated column store, Azure Synapse Link enables no Extract-Transform-Load (ETL) analytics in Azure Synapse Analytics against your operational data at scale.

 You will configure the Azure environment to allow data to be transferred from an Azure Cosmos DB to an Azure Synapse Analytics Workspace using Azure Synapse Link for Cosmos DB.
-You will also ingest data into Cosmos DB, explore spark pool together with Azure Machine Learning and Azure Cognitive Services on Synapse Spark (MMLSpark).
+You will also ingest data into Cosmos DB, explore spark pool together with Azure Machine Learning and Azure Cognitive Services on [SynapseML](https://microsoft.github.io/SynapseML/).

 ## Microsoft Learn & Technical Documentation